 With the time constraints on bidding, bidders wanted the ability to be able to rapidly adjust the lot price without specifically changing individual line items.
-Therefore, "pro 55 rata" bid adjustment was developed.
-With pro rata bid adjustment, bidders could change the total lot price quote, and the software would apportion pro rata the change across individual line items in the lot.
-However, a pro rata apportionment may result in individual items being priced at 60 levels that are uneconomic for the bidder.
-For some items the bidders may wish to set decision rules for adjusting the unit price quotes at the line item level.
+Therefore, "pro rata" bid adjustment was developed.
+With pro rata bid adjustment, bidders could change the total lot price quote, 60 and the software would apportion pro rata the change across individual line items in the lot.
+However, a pro rata apportionment may result in individual items being priced at levels that are uneconomic for the bidder.
+For some items the bidders may wish to set decision rules for adjusting the unit 65 prevent erroneous bids. price quotes at the line item level.
 For example, bidders may wish to lock-in a preset floor or ceiling on particular line items within a low.
-These decision rules, or "locks" cause 65 bid is received can be adjusted to suit the complexity and the pro rata adjustments to be applied selectively instead of universally.
+These decision rules, or "locks" cause the pro rata adjustments to be applied selectively instead of universally.